-Open to feedback from other students, clients, and supervisors and uses it positively.
-Is aware of implications of own and other's social location during therapy sessions Is aware of implications of own and other's social location during therapy sessions Draws on consciousness of social context and self-awareness to flexibly respond to complex clinical issues.
 Internship 1.
-Internship 2.
-Internship 3.
-Internship 4. from other students, clients, and supervisors and uses values, ideas, and social position influence therapy and seeks consultation to increase own and other's social location during therapy social context and self- awareness to flexibly respond
+Open to feedback from other students, clients, and supervisors and uses Internship 2.
+Is aware of how own values, ideas, and social position influence therapy and seeks consultation to Internship 3.
+Is aware of implications of own and other's social location during therapy sessions Internship 4.
+Draws on consciousness of social context and self-awareness to flexibly respond to complex clinical issues. it positively. increase self-awareness.